aws/karpenter-provider-aws/website/content/en/v0.5.3/getting-started-with-terraform/_index.md

 We're going to use two different Terraform modules to create our cluster - one to create the VPC and another for the cluster itself.
 The key part of this is that we need to tag the VPC subnets that we want to use for the worker nodes.

-Place the following Terraform config into your `main.tf` file.
+Place the following Terraform config into your `vpc.tf` file.

 ```hcl
 module "vpc" {